connormaglynn/save-pinned-tabs-browser-plugin/README.md

 ```
 .
 ├── README.md
+└── readme # 👈 all assets for the readme
 └── src # 👈 root of the browser extension
     ├── assets # 👈 root of all static assets and pre-compiled libraries
     ├── manifest.json # 👈 plugin metadata and entry point for all plugin features
-    └── popup # 👈 files related to the browser popup window when icon is pressed
+    └── popup.* # 👈 files related to the browser popup window when icon is pressed
 ```

 ## 📚 Resource For Building Browser Extensions